Jacques Jordaens: The Calling of Peter

 Look, look!

-First, take a general glance at this scene, depicting the calling of the apostle Peter.
+First of all, take a general glance at this scene, depicting the calling of the apostle Peter.

-Action: follow the actors in their gestures; the open, inviting hands of Jesus in his beautiful robe; Peter’s hands, which for the time being, still hold on to his beautiful catch.
-The meeting has been arranged by Peter’s brother Andreas.
-With one hand at his side and one in front of his waist, he awaits the outcome of this encounter; he himself is no longer wearing a fisherman’s outfit.
+In one single action: follow the actors in their gestures; the open, inviting hands of Jesus in his beautiful robe; Peter’s hands, which for the time being, still hold on to his beautiful catch.

 The characters in the background are rather sketchy.
-They stand close together and hide the landscape, except for the lake shore with the fishing boat at the extreme left of the picture.
+They stand close together and hide the landscape, except for the lakeshore with the fishing boat at the extreme left of the picture.

 Look at him first, then, together with him, watch the Peter-Jesus duo through his eyes.
 Now look at the Lord Jesus and his apostle and draw an imaginary line between their gazes.

-For a clear understanding, we now need a Bible text, the one about the first face-to-face between the two main characters.
+For a clear understanding, we looked up the Bible text, about the first face-to-face between the two main characters.
+We found it in John, chapter 1, verses 41-42:

 He [that is: Andrew] first found his brother Simon [..].
 He brought him to Jesus.
 Jesus looked at him and said: “So you are Simon the son of John?
 You shall be called Cephas” (which means Peter) [or rock].

-“Jesus looked at him and said”: don’t you think that this is precisely the strength of the painting: this visual dialogue, looking each other in the eye and being touched in the heart?
+“Jesus looked at him and said”: don’t you think that this is precisely the strength of the painting: the visual dialogue, looking each other in the eye and being touched in the heart?

 Imagine this work in a private room, above a chimney, so that you have you look up at it.
 In that setting you would completely grasp what perspective the painter is offering.
 Well, this painting was apparently intended for a carpet merchant, by the name of Michiel Wauters.
 It illustrates that Jordaens also supplied large-format paintings for well-to-do citizens.